arunravi287/Grayscale-Image-Colorization/README.md

 ## Experiments

 ### Different forms of Grayscale Input
 We also experimented on how the output differs when we change the type of grayscale image input into the model.
 For this experiment, we convert the original colored image into - a) YCbCr image b) Linearly RGB Weighted Grayscale Image.
 The Y channel of the YCbCr image is grayscale.
-Thus we input the Y channel into the model.
+Thus, we input the Y channel into the model.
 The below results show the images generated when we use varying grayscale images as input.
 We see that the colored images produced are very similar, and this can also be seen in the corresponding LPIPS scores.

 <p align="center">